tomverbeure/fpga_quick_ram_update/README.md

     The method of updating the RAM has been confirmed to work for Quartus 13.0sp1 (the last version that supports Cyclone II devices), Quartus 17, Quartus 18, Quartus 19 and Quartus 20.

+* `./misc`

+    Contains helps scripts.
+In this case, the `create_mif.rb` script which converts binary files into MIF file (and other formats as well...)

 ## Required software